AltGr/opam-wiki/Packaging.md

         $ opam repository add path/to/opam-repository
   Don't forget to `opam pin remove <project>`, and test your changes to the repo directly.
+- Pins can also be used to try out experimental changes to a project with minimal effort: you can pin to a git repository and even to a specific branch, tag or hash by adding `#BRANCH` to the target.
+So say you want to try out Joe's GitHub pull-request present on his branch `new-feature` on his fork of `project`, just do

+        $ opam pin project git@github.com:Joe/project.git#new-feature

+  and OPAM will use that to get the source (and possibly updated metadata) of the package; this works with any branch of any git repo, it's not github specific.

 ## More on opam files